wikimedia/articlequality/README.md

 2. install the package itself and its dependencies `python setup.py install`
 3. You can verify that your installation worked by running `make enwiki_models` to build the English Wikipedia article quality model or `make wikidatawiki_models` to build the item quality model for Wikidata

+### Retraining the models

+To retrain a model, run `make -B MODEL` i.e `make -B models/wikidatawiki.item_quality.gradient_boosting.model`.

+If a model file exists already in the models folder you might get an already up-to-date log.

 ### Running tests

 Example: